 - Categories

-- Tags 9av adult ed aging AmiciMusic angels Annual Meeting Anti-Semitism Bar Mitzvah bread chant circle Chanting Torah Dan Weiser dementia environment Erev Shabbat potluck Erev Shabbat potluck dinner Erev Simhat Torah falafel folkdancing garage sale Gender Equality Hanukkah Hanukkah party holo Holocaust Holocaust Remembrance Day Immigration Interfaith Israel Jazz Jewish baking Jewish music Jewish prayer Klezmer Kol Nidre malakhim meditation megillah reading Midrash Non-violence Passover plants Purim Purim megillah reading Religious school Rosh HaShanah rummage sale Russian Jews Selichot Selihot Shabbatluck Shavu'ot shavuot angelology Shemini Atzeret Simhat Torah Sukkot sustainability Thanksgiving tisha b'av Torah study Tu biShvat Yom HaShoah Yom Kippur
+- Tags 9av adult ed aging AmiciMusic angels Annual Meeting Anti-Semitism Bar Mitzvah bread chant circle Chanting Torah Dan Weiser dementia environment Erev Shabbat potluck Erev Shabbat potluck dinner Erev Simhat Torah falafel folkdancing garage sale Gender Equality Golf golf classic golf tournament golftournament Hanukkah Hanukkah party holo Holocaust Holocaust Remembrance Day Immigration Interfaith Israel Jazz Jewish baking Jewish music Jewish prayer Klezmer Kol Nidre malakhim meditation megillah reading Midrash Non-violence Passover plants Purim Purim megillah reading Religious school Rosh HaShanah rummage sale Russian Jews Selichot Selihot Shabbatluck Shavu'ot shavuot angelology Shemini Atzeret Simhat Torah Sukkot sustainability Thanksgiving tisha b'av Torah study tournament Tu biShvat Yom HaShoah Yom Kippur

-Our discussion group meets via Zoom every Friday from 12-1 (see the CBI web site or Weekly Announcements for a Zoom link).
+Our discussion group meets via Zoom every Friday from 12-1 (see the CBI web site or weekly announcements for a Zoom link).
 All are welcome to join us, regardless of their level of expertise or attendance at previous Friday study group sessions.
-Any copy of the New Testament is acceptable (the more versions the richer the conversation).
+Copies of Cooper’s book are available at a variety of internet outlets where one might be able to access the text as a PDF.
+If you have questions, please contact Jay Jacoby at jbjacoby@uncc.edu .

 Join us for Shabbat morning services in-person or via Zoom every Saturday morning at 9:30am.